SalesforceCloudServices/ltng-support-fieldset-list/README.md

 **1.** Navigate to the `Demo Setup` page

-@CHANGE: update screenshot to exact image within the Setup
-@CHANGE: update the DemoSetup Component to the exact names of the record types needed.
-@CHANGE: update to the exact names of the record types to add

 ![Dependent Picklist Demo page](docs/images/correctPermissionSet.png)

 and click on the link **Add the 'Standard' record types to the permission set'**